microsoft/FluidFramework/docs/content/docs/advanced/dds-anatomy.md

 that matches my intention (that is, remains in the same location relative to the surrounding text, not the numerical index).

+### Consensus and quorum

+Some resolution strategies may not be satisfied with eventual consistency, and instead require stronger guarantees about the global state of the data.
+The consensus data structures achieve this by accepting a delay of a roundtrip to the server before applying any changes locally (thus allowing them to confirm their operation was applied on a known data state).
+The quorum offers an even stronger guarantee (with a correspondingly greater delay), that the changes will not be applied until all connected clients have accepted the modification.
+These delays generally aren't acceptable for real-time interactivity, but can be useful for scenarios with more lenient performance demands.

 ## Additional thoughts

-1. Strictly speaking, summarization doesn't have to be a requirement of a DDS.
-If the ops are retained, the DDS should be able to be reconstructed from those.
-However, it seems likely that most DDS implementations would want summarization functionality for performance reasons, and server implementations can benefit from reduced storage needs.
+1. Strictly speaking, summarization isn't a mandatory requirement of a DDS.
+If the ops are retained, the DDS can be reconstructed from those.
+However, in practice it is not practical to load from ops alone, as this will degrade load time over the lifetime of the DDS.
-2. This document doesn't currently cover the transmission of ops or stamping them with a sequence number, but that probably belongs here since it's something a developer working on DDSes must be aware of (e.g. in conflict resolution).
-It is external to the DDS itself though.
-3. A section on allowances on "benign/allowable/by-design inconsistency" might be interesting.
+1. The requirement of "eventual consistency" has some flexibility to it.
+Discrepancies between clients are allowed as long as they don't result in disagreements between clients on the observable state of the data.
 For example:
    - SharedString can be represented differently across clients in internal in-memory representation depending on op order, but this discrepancy is invisible to the user of the SharedString DDS.
    - SharedMap will raise a different number of valueChanged events across clients when simultaneous sets occur. the